2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Southwest Region

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

-Our 2023 rankings named MSU Texas the best value school in the Southwest Region for allied health professions students working on their bachelor’s degree.
-Located in the medium-sized city of Wichita Falls, MSU Texas is a public college with a moderately-sized student population.
+Our analysis found MSU Texas to be the best value school for allied health professions students who want to pursue a bachelor’s degree in the Southwest Region .
+Located in the midsize city of Wichita Falls, MSU Texas is a public school with a moderately-sized student population.

-MSU Texas undergraduate students pay an average of $11,726 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at MSU Texas are $11,726 per year.
 While working on their Bachelor's Degree, allied health majors at MSU Texas accumulate an average of around $26,386 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $165.

 Full Allied Health Professions at MSU Texas Report